Taxi Driver (South Korean TV series)

-Taxi Driver is a 2021 South Korean television series starring Lee Je-hoon, Pyo Ye-jin, Kim Eui-sung, Jang Hyuk-jin, Bae Yoo-ram, Esom and Shin Jae-ha.
+Taxi Driver is a South Korean television series starring Lee Je-hoon, Pyo Ye-jin, Kim Eui-sung, Jang Hyuk-jin, Bae Yoo-ram, Esom and Shin Jae-ha.
 Based on the webtoon The Deluxe Taxi (Red Cage) by Carlos and Lee Jae-jin, the story is inspired by actual real life heinous crimes committed in Korea.
 The first season aired on SBS TV from April 9 to May 29, 2021, every Friday and Saturday at 22:00 (KST).
 The second season aired from February 17 to April 15, 2023.
-The third season is scheduled to air on November 21, 2025.
+The third and final season aired from November 21, 2025 to January 10, 2026.
 It is also available for streaming on Wavve in South Korea, on Kocowa in the Americas, and on Netflix, (Note: Season one is only available on Netflix.)
 Viki and Viu in selected regions.

 Taxi Driver received praise from the viewers for its performances and storylines.
 The first-season finale episode achieved the fourth highest rating of any Friday-Saturday drama in SBS history.
 The second-season finale episode earned a higher rating than the previous season.
 It also set a new record for the highest ratings achieved by any miniseries thus far in 2023.

-Premise

-Kim Do-gi is a KMA graduate who works as a taxi driver for a company which offers a "revenge-call" service to its clients who have been wronged and helps them to exact vengeance.
+Synopsis

+Season 1

+Kim Do-gi, a former special forces soldier who works as a driver for Rainbow Taxi Company, a secret and anonymous vigilante group that offers victims seeking revenge call for justice to people that have not been punished by the law.
+The squad features CEO Jang Sung-chul, with hacker Ahn Go-eun and mechanics Choi Kyung-ku and Park Jin-eon.
+They work together to break the law and punish criminals who avoid prosecution.
+Prosecutor Kang Ha-na grows more suspicious of Rainbow Taxi and get pulled into their work, while an embattled Do-gi faces his past and the limit of vigilante justice.

+Season 2

+After the events of the previous missions, members of the Rainbow Taxi have gone back to their normal lives, until Kim Do-gi receives an urgent request from a father whose son had been trafficked to Vietnam.
+The crisis pulls the group together, and they start their activities once more with more determination than ever.
+A new driver, On Ha-jun, comes into the company, though his presence harbors hidden consequences.
+As the team investigates trafficking and corruption that reach across borders, more complicated threats arise, and they start to reveal a greater conspiracy that involves themselves.

+Season 3

+The Rainbow Taxi team is back for more cases that involve highly dangerous criminals, both from international syndicates and organized domestic offenders.
+The missions get more and more complex, with added layers of moral complication that make the team question the aftermath of their vigilante methods.
+Meanwhile, the relationships between members deepen, especially as Kim Do-gi faces personal loss and tests of loyalty.